cyrraz-off/werewolf-remastered/roles.md

 ### Bourgeois
 * Passive ("I am innocent!"): at any time during the game after the election of the mayor and of the government, the bourgeois may reveal their role of bourgeois.

+### Fortune teller
+* Every night (fourth eye): the fortune teller selects another player.
+The game master discreetly shows to the fortune teller the private role of the selected player.